ChuntaoDan/FPGA_WingbeatAnalyzer/Docs/software.markdown

 title: Software
 ---

-This section provides the details of the software used in the FPGA Wingbeat Analyzer system.
+This section provides the details of the software components used in the FPGA Wingbeat Analyzer system.

-LabVIEW:

-Camera UI:
+LabVIEW: Program the FPGA with 32-bit LabVIEW, Run with 64-bit labVIEW

+NI Vision Development Module

+NI Device Drivers

+Camera Utility: Basler Pylon Driver Package

 Architecture:

 Key algorithms:

+Decompression: